iangow/wrds_pg/audit/readme.md

-# Audit Analytics (`audit`)
+# Audit Analytics (`audit`[/wrds/audit/sasdata/ ])

-Audit Analytics contains the severals data sets.
-Unfortunately, the tables provided by WRDS are a complete mess and the data are often not well formatted.
-One particular issue is that the tables are very much *not* normalized.
-So there is a lot of duplicated data and tables are loaded with extraneous information.
+## Introduction
+[Audit Analytics](https://www.auditanalytics.com/) "is an independent research provider of audit, regulatory and disclosure intelligence.
+Audit Analytics provides detailed data on over 150,000 active audits and more than 10,000 accounting firms."
+Please refer to the [Manuals and Overviews](https://wrds-www.wharton.upenn.edu/pages/support/manuals-and-overviews/audit-analytics/) or download a [zip file](https://github.com/mccgr/wrds_pg/blob/master/audit/AuditAnalyticsManuals.zip?raw=true) to view the data structures and variable definitions of Audit Analytics via WRDS.

+## List of datasets imported
 Audit Analytics comprises five sets of data:
 1. Audit and Compliance
 2. Corporate and Legal
 3. Accounting and Oversight
 4. Other Independent Audit
 5. Canada (SEDAR)

-The University of Melbourne only has subscriptions to the first two sets of data
+The University of Melbourne currently has subscriptions to the first two sets of data, out of which we import the following 14 tables (with the WRDS table names listed in parentheses).

-## Audit and Compliance
+### Audit and Compliance

-The 14 tables provided by WRDS in this data set are listed below (with the WRDS table names listed in parentheses).

 - Auditors (`auditorsinfo`)
 - Auditor Changes (`auditchange`)
 - Audit Fees (`auditfees`)